 Rising Juniors and Seniors

-Remember, when selecting rooms for the coming school year, the Residence Life Office uses your high school graduation date (not your class standing) to determine which options are available to you.
+Remember, when selecting rooms for the coming school year, the Campus Life Office uses your high school graduation date (not your class standing) to determine which options are available to you.
 Therefore, information provided here under Rising Juniors and Seniors will apply to all current second or third-year students (or beyond) who are selecting spaces for the coming fall.

 Where Can I Live?